MicrosoftDocs/learn/learn-pr/azure/intro-to-data-protection-and-privacy/includes/7-security-privacy-compliance-options-in-azure.md

 ### Data redundancy

 You can opt for in-country/region storage for compliance or latency considerations.
 Conversely, you can use out-of-country/region storage for security or disaster-recovery purposes.
 Data might replicate, for redundancy, within a selected geographic area.
 Data in your Azure Storage account always replicate to ensure durability and high availability.
-You can choose from the following replication options:
+Replication options include:

 - Locally redundant storage